A Likert Scale is widely used to compare and measure the opinions and attitudes of a particular population of people.

-Use a Likert Satisfaction Scale under the following scenarios to get high-quality insights for data stories.
+Under the following scenarios get high-quality insights for data stories.

 Let’s dive in.

-Use a Likert Satisfaction Scale to measure attitudes and opinions about a particular topic or issue.
+Use this scale to measure attitudes and opinions about a particular topic or issue.

 For example, you can leverage this psychometric scale to measure your target audience’s attitudes toward a new product or policy.

-And this is because the responses can be easily quantified and analyzed using charts and graphs, such as Likert Scale Chart.
+This is because the responses can be easily quantified and analyzed using charts and graphs.

 The scale is relatively quick and easy to use.